clay/claycli/README.md

 ### Arguments

 * `-k, --key` allows specifying an api key or alias
+* `-r, --reporter` allows specifying how results should be logged
 * `-c, --concurrency` allows setting the concurrency of api calls
 * `-p, --publish` triggers publishing of imported pages
 * `-y, --yaml` specifies that input is _bootstrap_ format